Empowering Women Leaders in Systems Engineering (EWLSE)

 • Track mentor-mentee pairings over time to provide support and solicit feedback

-Reaching Out to Relevant Professional Groups and Societies
+Marilee Wheaton, EWLSE Reaching out to Relevant Professional Groups and Societies Lead

 • To establish organization-level relationships with other relevant societies and groups that can or would benefit from leadership in systems engineering